vv01f/apgpjs/README.md

 2. e.g. you can be contacted by customers via a web form and they do not need to fear someone reading the credentials they had to give for proper identification
 3. to enable people that do not have a dedicated email client to send you encrypted email

 ## how to start

 just use the example 'myPGPencode.htm' and experiment with it. it should be no problem...
 * put in your key,
-* check the details that can be used to identify you
+* offline-check the details that can be used to identify you
 * change it for e.g. a contact form
+* give pull requests if you improved things

-## how to get my email out of my key
+## how to get my email address out of my key

 you can either
 * reuse your keys in place for a webform